thiagopnts/resting-bradoc/README.md

 `node app.js`

-Generators and Validators for CPF and CNPJ are available.
+Generators for CPF and CNPJ are available.

 ### CPF Restful Resource